 Product= What is produced (which can be measured in various ways and is often hard to measure)

 So, GDP, or the Gross Domestic Product, is the dollar value of the goods and services produced within a country’s borders during a particular period of time, that time period being one year for the obvious reasons of convenience and comparability.

-Let's dig a little deeper now that we know what the Gross Domestric Product attempts to measure.
-We know GDP is the total value of all the goods and services produced within a country's borders, but economists have broken down the Gross Domestic Product into 4 components that generally make up the entire economy.
-These compotents are: Consumption (C), Investment (I), Government (G), and Net Exports (X - M).
+Let’s dig a little deeper now that we know what the Gross Domestic Product attempts to measure.
+We know GDP is the total value of all the goods and services produced within a country’s borders, but economists have broken down the Gross Domestic Product into four components that generally make up the entire economy.
+These components are Consumption (C), Investment (I), Government (G), and Net Exports (X – M).

 Now you have a relatively basic understanding of what the Gross Domestic Product (GDP) is.
 Although it has flaws and is just one of many measures of the economy, the relative simplicity and the all-encompassing nature of this measure make it useful and attractive.